kallehiitola/evermail/CURSOR_VERIFICATION.md

 # Cursor AI Rules Verification Checklist

-This document helps you verify that Cursor is properly using the `.cursorrules` file.
+This document helps you verify that Cursor is properly using the modern `.cursor/rules/` format.

 ## ✅ Setup Verification